Pray for us

 Join us – we have vacancies!

-June 2017: Africa Inland Mission currently is seeking a new Clinical Team Leader and additional experienced adult or child psychiatrists, and psychologists and therapists for our centres in both Nairobi and Kampala, as soon as possible.
+June 2019: Africa Inland Mission currently is seeking experienced adult or child psychiatrists, and psychologists and therapists for our centres in both Nairobi and Kampala, as soon as possible.
 Come to work with us – for a year or for much longer – and help us respond better to those who need our services.
 With the pandemic we are currently only offering distance services but hope to resume some face-to-to face sessions later in the year.
 In the meantime we are focusing on remote individual therapy and debriefings.

-All the counsellors at Tumaini are members of their respective missions as well as professionally qualified in their field.
-So there is a dual application process: first to the mission organization, and then to Tumaini Counselling Centre.
+All the counsellors at Tumaini are members of their respective missions as well as professionally qualified and licensed in their field.
+So there is a dual application process: to AIM or another mission organization, and also to Tumaini Counselling Centre.

 Further details about our vacancies and the application process can be downloaded here: